Willie Kolola

 One original hand-carved sculpture by Inuit artist, Willie Kolola.
 One bird carved out of serpentine stone.

-Willie Kolola is an Inuit artist from Cape Dorset, Nunavut.
-Kimmirut is a community in the Qikiqtaaluk region and has a population of 389 (2016).
-Willie comes from a family of artists.
-In fact, he learned to sculpt from his father at a young age.
+Willie Kolola is an Inuit artist from Cape Dorset, Nunavut, hailing from a family deeply rooted in artistic tradition.
+Growing up in Kimmirut, a community in the Qikiqtaaluk region with a population of 389 residents as of 2016, Willie learned the art of sculpting from his father at a young age.